achimdehnert/Agentic-Workflow-Patterns/README.md

 # Agentic Workflow Patterns 🤖

-**Agentic Workflow Patterns** is a repository showcasing best practices and design patterns for building agentic workflows in Python.
-This repository emphasizes modular, scalable, and reusable design techniques, aiming to facilitate intelligent automation and robust workflow management.
+**Agentic Workflow Patterns** is a repository showcasing best practices and design patterns for building multi-agent and agentic workflows in Python.
+This repository emphasizes modular, scalable, and reusable design techniques, aiming to facilitate intelligent automation and robust workflow management through both single-agent and collaborative multi-agent architectures.

 ![Agentic Workflow](./img/agentic.png)